Cory Greenwood

-Cory James Greenwood (born June 5, 1985) is a professional Canadian football linebacker for the Calgary Stampeders of the Canadian Football League (CFL).
-He is a Grey Cup champion having won the 106th Grey Cup with the Stampeders.
+Cory James Greenwood (born June 5, 1985) is a Canadian former professional football linebacker.
+He is a Grey Cup champion, having won the 106th Grey Cup with the Stampeders.
 He played college football for the Concordia Stingers from 2006 to 2009.
+He has the tendency to hit high cuts.

 Early life

 Greenwood was born and raised in Kingston, Ontario, where he attended Regiopolis-Notre Dame Catholic Secondary School.
 He later attended Concordia University, where he played college football for the Concordia Stingers from 2006 to 2009.
 In his senior year, he was the recipient of the Presidents' Trophy for best defensive player in Canadian Interuniversity Sport football.

 Professional career

-CFL Draft
+CFL draft

-Coming into the 2010 CFL Draft, Greenwood was ranked as the third overall prospect in the Canadian Football League's Amateur Scouting Bureau rankings for players eligible in that year's draft.
+Coming into the 2010 CFL draft, Greenwood was ranked as the third overall prospect in the Canadian Football League's Amateur Scouting Bureau rankings for players eligible in that year's draft.
 On the day prior to the draft, the Toronto Argonauts traded the number one overall draft pick to the Saskatchewan Roughriders, along with the eighth overall pick, for punter Jamie Boreham and the second and fourth overall picks in the 2010 draft.
 To ensure that they would be able to select Greenwood, they then traded their newly acquired fourth overall pick to the BC Lions for the third overall pick.
 With the trade made official, the Toronto Argonauts selected Greenwood with the third overall pick in the draft.